 Construction products and materials:

-We provide Chain of Custody (CoC) evidence, including certificates, delivery notes and invoices to confirm compliance.
 Our chain of custody certification for the Group covers wood for construction, indoor furniture, outdoor furniture and gardening operations.

 For all other construction materials and products, BDL supports the procurement of these components from supply chain partners who can demonstrate a recognised responsible sourcing scheme.